jkeohan/scatterplot-workshop/module-6-adding-a-legend.md

 Since the functions needed to generate a legend have already been created, all we need to do now is copy/paste them below the render function, make a few minor edits and then call the **legendData** function inside the **getData** function.

+Let's first paste the two functions just above getData and then we will make the edits.

 ```
 // DISPLAY LEGEND
 function legendData(data) {